UVaCS-Sherriff/UVACS-2020Pilot/content/faq.md

 Category: FAQ
 Author: Mark Sherriff

+### Do I have to be a CS major to be in the pilot?

 ### Which pilot course meets my requirement to take CS 2110?

 No one course does.